OPM/ResInsight-UserDocumentation/content/plot-window/FlowDiagnosticsPlots.md

 The total accumulation data can also be viewed in ascci format by the command **Show Total Allocation Data**.

-## Well Allocation over Time
+## Well Allocation Over Time
 ![]({{< relref "" >}}images/plot-window/WellAllocationOverTime.png)

-Use **Well Allocation over time** to see the allocation over multiple restart time steps.
+Use **Well Allocation Over Time** to see the allocation over multiple restart time steps.

 ## Cumulative Phase Distribution Plot